Danny Burstein: Career

-Burstein returned to the Broadway stage in the 2023 Sharr White memory play Pictures From Home alongside Nathan Lane and Zoë Wanamaker.
+Burstein returned to the Broadway stage in the 2023 Sharr White memory play Pictures from Home alongside Nathan Lane and Zoë Wanamaker.
 The play is adapted from photographer Larry Sultan's photo memoir of the same name.

+In 2025, Burstein received a Tony nomination for his role in Gypsy.

 Personal life

 Burstein was married to actress Rebecca Luker from June 2000 until her death on December 23, 2020.
 He has two sons, Alexander and Zachary, from a previous marriage, and lives in Morningside Heights, Manhattan.

 In March 2020, following the shutdown of all Broadway theatrical productions including Moulin Rouge!, in which he was starring, Burstein, along with several other cast members, contracted COVID-19.
 He was subsequently hospitalized at St. Luke's in the Morningside Heights section of Manhattan and recovered.
 Burstein discussed his experience with the disease in a column published in The Hollywood Reporter.
 He wrote in August 2020 of continued challenges with his post-COVID recovery while caring for his wife, who had ALS.